raspberrypilearning/raspberry-pi-command/en/step_2.md

 This isn't what you wanted.

-You can either enter another single quote, `'`, to complete entering the command.
+You can either enter another single quote, `'`, to complete the command.

 ![prompt](images/monday_apostophe.png)